-Have you heard of Japanese words shouganai and shikatanai?
+Have you ever heard of the Japanese words shouganai and shikatanai?
 Both are profound words that have great importance in Japanese culture, in this article we will examine them in depth.

-I'll leave a pinch and say that shoganai it refers to resilience, the ability to deal with problems, adapt to changes, overcome obstacles, resist pressures and adverse situations.
+I'll leave a little hint and say that shoganai refers to resilience, the ability to deal with problems, adapt to change, overcome obstacles, resist pressure and adverse situations.
 If you want to skip the technical part of the article, just use the summary below:

 The meaning of Shouganai

-Shouganai [しょうがない] is a Japanese word that can be translated as “it cannot be helped” or “nothing can be done about it”.
-Its meaning also carries a great depth in Japanese culture.
+Shouganai [しょうがない] is a Japanese word that can be translated as "it can't be helped" or "nothing can be done about it".
+Its meaning also carries great depth in Japanese culture.

-That is, shouganai gives the idea that there are no ways, methods, resources or solutions for the situation in question.
-It refers to something inevitable, there is no reason at all, nothing can be done.
+That is, shouganai conveys the idea that there are no ways, methods, resources or solutions for the situation in question.
+If it refers to something inevitable, there is no reason at all, nothing can be done.

 まあ、しょうがない。次のを待とう。 Maa, shouganai.
 Tsugi didn't kill him.
 Well, now it's over, let's wait for the next one.

 心配したってしょうがないよ。 Shinpai shitatte shōganai yo.
-I can't help worrying
+I can't help but worry

-新しい車が欲しくてしょうがない Atarashii kuruma ga hoshikute shōganai I can't wait for a new car
+新しい車が欲しくて しょう がない Atarashii kuruma ga hoshikute shōganai Can't wait for a new car

 One of the differences is in the ideograms used.
 Shikata is written with [仕方] where [仕] means to participate, do and serve.
 The ideogram [方] also means direction, path, shape, side, method, means;

 The word shikata [仕方] means way of doing something or method.
-Already shikatanai [仕方ない] is a less polished version which means “there is no way to do something ”.
+Already shikatanai [仕方ない] is a less polite version meaning “there is nothing to do".
 Remembering that shikatanai is more formal than shoganai.

-The ideogram [方] is used in several words to indicate the shape or form of something.
-For example, tabekata [食べ方] means how to eat or how to eat.
+The character [方] is used in many words to indicate the shape or manner of something.
+For example, tabekata [食べ方] means way of eating or how to eat.
 Another example is the word oyogikata [泳ぎ方] which means way of swimming.

 Basically shoganai and shikatanai are identical words, but they are different.
-It is as if one were a way of doing and another way of doing, both mean the same thing, but their differences are imperceptible.
+It's as if one is a way of doing and the other a way of doing it, both mean the same thing, but their differences are imperceptible.

-働くより仕方ない。 Hataraku yori shikatanai We have no alternative but to work
+働くより仕方ない。 Hataraku yori shikatanai We have no choice but to work

 従うよりほかしかたない Shitagauyori hoka shikatanai I had no choice but to obey